 Get There Early

-Get there early.
-When you get there early you have a chance to put your stuff up in peace just as you want.
+When you get there early, you have a chance to put your stuff up in peace just as you want.
 If you get there late, people might try to buy stuff straight out of your hands or boxes.
 This might be a bit overwhelming and may make you lose control.
 So, get there early so that when the potential buyers get there your stand is already completely set up.

 Stay Till the End

-Even if you haven’t sold, much it's important to stay till the end.
-At the end a lot of customers decide to buy something.
+Even if you haven’t sold much, it's important to stay till the end.
+Many customers decide to buy something at the end.
 Some do it because they don’t want to walk around with a lot of stuff the whole day.
 Others because they are trying to decide if they should buy an item.
-Still others buy items in quantity for big customers.
+Others buy items in quantity for big customers.
 These are people that wait till the end of the flea market and buy all the stuff that is left.
-Therefore, it's important to stay till the very end if you really want to make some sells.
+Therefore, it's important to stay till the very end if you really want to make some sales.

 Tip: lower your prices at the end.
 This can be the extra push someone needs to buy something.